About the Design/Technology degree

 Students planning to major in Theatre should avoid THR 2010 Analyzing Style and Form: Theatre.
 This course is a survey that is part of the "Analyzing Style and Form" theme in the General Education curriculum.
 Majors should enroll in THR 2005 Page and Stage, which is part of the "How We Tell Stories" theme.

-Download the PDF below for additional Advising Notes used by General College advisors.
+Download additional Advising Notes (PDF, 61 KB) used by General College advisors.